edchau/Algorithms/README.md

 # Preparing for Coding Interview
-This repo includes leetcode problems and algorithms
+LC problems and some algorithms